 THE RACE DAY:

-My friends and I arrived at the Osaka Castle Park at 7:30am.
+My friends and I arrived at Osaka Castle Park at 7:30 AM.
 I was pretty cold probably, at around 10 degrees Celsius and the sky was clear.
 We did warm-ups and took pictures whilst walking towards the starting line outside of the Osaka-jo Hall.
 It was reported that there were more or less than 30,000 runners from different countries joined the marathon.

 The gun started at 9:00 AM but we waited for 45 minutes before our wave’s turn.
-My body specially my legs started to shiver from the cold whilst being stuck at the starting line.
-I paid the price of not wearing full length compression tights.
+My body especially my legs started to shiver from the cold whilst being stuck at the starting line.
+I paid the price of not wearing full-length compression tights.

-At the first 10 kilometers, Gilbert and I started the race really slow.
+At the first 10 kilometers, Gilbert and I started the race slow.
 But, I started to up the pace after an hour of running and I left Gilbert for me run a bit faster.
-I also took pictures of runners and race attractions from opposite lane.
-What I have noticed were water and sports drink stations were placed startegically every three or four kilometers.
-Maybe because, the race happened on a cooler season to prevent us from overhydrating.
+I also took pictures of runners and race attractions from the opposite lane.
+What I have noticed was water and sports drink stations were placed strategically every three or four kilometers.
+Maybe because the race happened on a cooler season to prevent us from overhydrating.

 The locals were showing full support by cheering and giving away all sorts of stuff from candies, green tea, chocolate, fun-sized takoyaki to Air Salonpas for free.
 That shows how warm the people of Osaka are.
 In return, many participants gave them high fives.

 Finally, I felt strongest from kilometer 37 to the finish.
 Thanks to a few race spectators who gave out water and green tea to racers.
-I ran at a consistent pace of 1 minute run and 30 seconds walk pace until I crossed the finish line at INTEX Osaka.
+I ran at a consistent pace of one-minute run and 30-second walk pace until I crossed the finish line at INTEX Osaka.

-Despite of not meeting expectations of finishing at 5 hours ad 15 minutes, I managed to finish really strong with well-kempt hair, and established a new personal record at 5:34:09.
+Despite not meeting expectations of finishing at 5 hours ad 15 minutes, I managed to finish strong with well-kempt hair and established a new personal record at 5:34:09.

-I am also happy for my friends who have either broke their personal records or finished injury-free.
+I am also happy for my friends who have either broke their respective records or finished injury-free.

 After the race, we all went inside the stadium to claim our medals and baggage which were nicely arranged per wave.
 After the race, my friends and I treated ourselves with sumptuous sashimi and cold beer in Shinsaibashi.

 Too bad, I had to fly back to Manila the following night after the race due to work.
-Good thing, a quick dip on a bath tub full of cold water followed by a nice hot shower helped me to recover easily.
+Good thing, a quick dip in a bathtub full of cold water followed by a nice hot shower helped me to recover easily.
 I even sprayed almost my entire body of a can of Air Salonpas before sleeping.
-Good thing recovery was quick enough despite of the thigh cramps and slight fever symptoms.
+Good thing recovery was quick enough despite the thigh cramps and slight fever symptoms.